-In our review, we are looking at the 88-key PX-S3000, the slimmest keyboard piano (with weighted keys) on the market.
+In this review, I’m looking at the 88-key PX-S3000, the slimmest keyboard piano (with weighted keys) on the market.

 The PX-S3000 is a remarkable instrument in the sense that it packs so much into such a slim keyboard.
 It really is an achievement to deliver such a realistic feel in the world’s slimmest stage piano.

 Even though it sounds great, it’s not the best instrument in its class; there are a few better.
 But, if being light and portable is a priority, the PX-S3000 might be a winner.

 What I like

 - Sleek design.